 The use of pronouns in whatever gender or number is a proper reference to the Parties to this Agreement though the Parties may be individuals, business entities, or groups thereof.
 Reference in this Agreement to the singular of a noun or pronoun includes the plural and vice versa.

+Inclusionary Statements

+Reference in this Agreement to the word “include”, “includes” or “including” shall be read to mean “include, but not limited to”, “includes, but not limited to”, “including, without limitation”, and similar language which does not limit the reference to enumerated examples.

 Joint Preparation

 This Agreement shall be deemed for all purposes to have been prepared through the joint efforts of the Parties and shall not be construed for or against one Party or the other as a result of the preparation, submittal, drafting, execution, or other event of negotiation hereof.